-“I knew that if I could combine (those) with the Master of Development Studies then I would be able to then put all those skills together and essentially, look after the environment but in a way that would engage big business and make a real difference.”
+“I knew that if I could combine (those) with the Master of Social Justice (Development Studies) then I would be able to then put all those skills together and essentially, look after the environment but in a way that would engage big business and make a real difference.”

 The WEF Report cites that “with regard to the overall scale of demand for various skills in 2020, more than one third (36%) of all jobs across industries are expected … to require complex problem-solving as one of their core skills”.

 Social media’s ubiquitous influence is an undeniable driver of technological change, and as part of his Master of Management, James Flynn had the opportunity to work on the problem of how social media can be used within businesses and between businesses to change culture and increase people’s enjoyment in their work.